Waseem-AWS/aws-training-gitshub/README.md

 # aws-training-gitshub
-THis is for training purpose
+THis is for training purpose modified